 WHAT IS HP'S EDUCATIONAL PHILOSOPHY?

 Horizon Prep holds to a Christ-centered classical philosophy of education and teaching methodology as defined in Douglas Wilson’s book, Recovering the Lost Tools of Learning.
-This approach to education is inherently different from many contemporary school models that hold to non-Biblical, humanistic philosophies and that teach to prepare students for a career in the workplace rather than educate them to be lifelong learners and thinkers and to fulfill their life purpose.
+This approach to education is inherently different from many contemporary school models that hold to non-Biblical, humanistic philosophies and that merely teach to prepare students for a career in the workplace.
+Rather, we create lifelong learners and thinkers equipped to fulfill their life purpose.

 The Classical model has provided an exemplary standard of teaching for more than 1500 years.
 It is a time-tested methodology that capitalizes on the stages in a child’s development – the way God created us – to help students realize their full potential.
-The three stages comprise what is known as the Trivium and can be compared to the Biblical terms knowledge, understanding, and wisdom.
+The three stages comprise what is known as the Trivium, made up of Grammar, Logic, and Rhetoric, which can be compared to the Biblical terms knowledge, understanding, and wisdom.

 At all levels, programs and teachings, HP seeks to: